United States nationality law

 United States nationality law details the conditions in which a person holds United States nationality.
 In the United States, nationality is typically obtained through provisions in the U.S. Constitution, various laws, and international agreements.
-Citizenship is established as a right under the Constitution, not as a privilege, for those born in the United States under its jurisdiction and those who have been "naturalized".
+Citizenship is established as a right under the Constitution, not as a privilege, for those born or naturalized in the United States under its jurisdiction.
 While the words citizen and national are sometimes used interchangeably, national is a broader legal term, such that a person can be a national but not a citizen, while citizen is reserved to nationals who have the status of citizenship.

-Individuals born in any of the 50 U.S. states, the District of Columbia or almost any inhabited territory are United States citizens (and nationals) by birthright.
+Individuals born in any of the fifty U.S. states, the District of Columbia or almost any inhabited territory are United States citizens (and nationals) by birthright.
 The sole exception is American Samoa, where individuals are typically non-citizen U.S. nationals at birth.
 Additionally, individuals born from foreign diplomats working in the United States are neither citizens nor nationals.
 Foreign nationals living in any state or qualified territory may naturalize after going through the legal process of qualifying as permanent residents and meeting a residence requirement (normally five years).

 History

 Constitutional foundation

-Nationality defines the legal relationship between a person and a state or nation, specifying who is a member or subject of a particular nation.
-The rights and obligations of citizenship are defined by this relationship, as well as the protections to which nationals are entitled.
-Though nationality and citizenship are distinct and the United States recognizes the distinction between those who are entitled or not entitled to rights, its statutes typically use the words "citizen" and "citizenship" instead of "national" and "nationality".
-The Constitution of the United States did not define either nationality or citizenship, but in Article 1, section 8, clause 4 gave Congress the authority to establish a naturalization law.
-Before the American Civil War and adoption of the Fourteenth Amendment, there was no other language in the Constitution dealing with nationality.
+Article 1, section 8, clause 4 of the U.S. Constitution, or the Naturalization Clause, gives Congress the authority to establish a "uniform Rule of Naturalization".
+Before the American Civil War and adoption of the Fourteenth Amendment, the Constitution mentioned nationality mainly with respect to eligibility for federal office, such as through requiring the president of the United States be a natural-born-citizen, or the jurisdiction of the federal courts, such as through providing federal jurisdiction over admiralty and maritime cases.
+In the earliest Supreme Court case dealing with nationality, Talbot v.
+Jansen (1795), the court held that a United States citizen could have dual citizenship.
+Later, in United States v.
+Wong Kim Ark (1898), the Supreme Court held that the Fourteenth Amendment conferred citizenship to all persons born in the United States, and in Trump v.
+Barbara (2026), the court held that this includes the children of persons unlawfully or temporarily present, with limited exceptions.